Mangifera zeylanica

+The species was first described as Buchanania zeylanica by Carl Ludwig Blume in 1850.
+In 1876 the British botanist and explorer Joseph Dalton Hooker placed the species in genus Mangifera as M. zeylanica.

 Description

 Mangifera zeylanica is a large, slow growing, evergreen tree that can grow up to 35 m tall.

 The trunk is straight, up to 90 cm in diameter, and is free of buttresses.
 Bark in older trees is rough, deeply fissured, with strips 2–3 cm wide, and dark to light brown.
 The inner bark is orange brown.
 The wood is greyish white, soft, and coarsely grained.

 The dark green leaves are stiffly coriaceous, glabrous, and emit a mango aroma when damaged.
 The leaves are scattered, partly aggregating at the end of twigs.
 In shape they are spathulate or obovate-oblong or oblanceolate, up to 5 cm wide and 16 cm long, tapering towards the base, with a rounded apex in adult trees and with a pointed 7–13 cm apex in saplings.
 The margins are slightly incurved and narrowly decurrent at the base along the petiole.
 The midrib is raised on both leaf surfaces.
 Lateral nerves 7 to 14 pairs.
 Petiole slender, 1–3 cm long.

 Panicles glabrous, erect, up to 20 cm long, terminal.
 Flowers whitish and cream yellow coloured, 5–merous, 4 mm across, not glomerulate.
 Bracteoles lanceolate, minute, caducous.
 Pedicel slender, 1 mm.
 Petals twice as long as sepals.
 Sepals 5, ovate, acute, 2 x 1.5 mm.
 Petals 5, elliptic, 3.5 x 2 mm.
 Disc large, cushion-like, with 5 globose lobes.
 1 fertile stamen (rarely 2), 2 mm long.

 The ripe fruit is yellowish in colour and with a red flush.
 It has the shape of a mango, ovoid, slightly flattened, with a small beak, up to 6.5 x 5 x 4 cm, and a thin skin.
 When ripe, which is when it falls of the tree, it is very juicy and fluid with soft, thin, fibres.
 The yellow pulp has a pleasant sweet taste, but is slightly acid when unripe.
 Hard endocarp with longitudinal veins, 5 x 2.5 by 3 x 12 cm.